Deutsche Bank lags Wall Street in bond trading comeback

 Indeed revenues at its cash-cow bond trading division were up 14 percent compared with the same period last year to nearly 2.1 billion euros ($2.29 billion), helping the German lender post an unexpected quarterly profit on Thursday.

-But the rise was muted compared with that seen at U.S. banks which saw their combined revenue from fixed income, commodities and currencies (FICC) rise 49 percent, while European neighbor Barclays (BARC.L) posted a 40 percent jump in FICC revenues.
+But the rise was muted compared with that seen at U.S. banks which saw their combined revenue from fixed income, commodities and currencies (FICC) rise 49 percent, while European neighbour Barclays posted a 40 percent jump in FICC revenues.

 "It was clear that the good Q3 market conditions were going to lift all market players, even those not necessarily in great shape, like Deutsche Bank, " analysts at Kepler Cheuvreux wrote in a note.